Black History Month: WWII Museum's online event to feature 'unheard' voices of the era

 “When we were flying, there was no difference,” Hardy told Fox News.

-But back on the ground, racial tensions had remained a hurdle for black service members, and Hardy is set to share that experience with younger generations next week during a free “electronic field trip” the National World War II Museum is arranging for classrooms across the U.S.
+But back on the ground, racial tensions had remained a hurdle for black service members, and Hardy is set to share that experience with younger generations Thursday during a free “electronic field trip” the National World War II Museum is arranging for classrooms across the U.S.

 “Race was always a problem.
 We were originally segregated,” Hardy said.
 “Everywhere went, we were segregated.”

-The live event aimed at middle and high school students, scheduled for broadcast on Feb.
-22, will feature World War II survivors and experts who will “analyze war-era racial injustices, examine artifacts from the museum’s collections and explore WWII historic sites in order to share stories of struggle, setbacks, triumphs and heroism of individuals who changed history,” according to the museum.
+The live event aimed at middle and high school students, will feature World War II survivors and experts who will “analyze war-era racial injustices, examine artifacts from the museum’s collections and explore WWII historic sites in order to share stories of struggle, setbacks, triumphs and heroism of individuals who changed history,” according to the museum.

 The Black History Month program will include dispatches from student reporters in California and New Orleans, and interviews with Hardy and Betty Reid Soskin, a World War II home front worker and the oldest living National Park Service Ranger.